kwaledesign/Coding-Standards/css.md

 Example:
 ```
 /**
+ * Foo-Bar
+ *
- * Extension of the .foo object in _bar.scss
+ * Extends the .foo object within _foo-object.scss
  */
- .foo__bar {...}
+ .foo--bar {...}
 ```

 ## Formating
-* Use one seletor per line in multi-selector rulesets.
+* Use one selector per line in multi-selector rulesets.
 * Use one space before the opening brace of a ruleset.
 * Include one declaration per line in a declaration block.
-* Use one level of indentation for each delaration.
+* Use one level of indentation for each declaration.
 * Use one space after the colon of a declaration.
 * Use lower-case, shorthand hex color codes (ex: #000), or rgba().
-* Use double quotes for quoted attribute vaules in selectors; ex:
+* Use double quotes for quoted attribute values in selectors; ex:
   'input[type="checkbox"]'
 * _Where allowed_, avoid specifying units for zero-values ex: 'margin: 0;'.
-* Follow every comma with a space for comma-seperated property or function values.
+* Follow every comma with a space for comma-separated property or function values.
 * Include a semi-colon at the end of the last declaration in a declaration block.
-* Place the closing brace of a rulset in the same column as the first charater of the ruleset.
+* Place the closing brace of a ruleset in the same column as the first character of the ruleset.
-* Seperate each ruleset with a blank line.
+* Separate each ruleset with a blank line.
 * Declaration Order - CSS rulesets should be grouped by function - positioning rules, box-model rules, skin rules.
 * Units